Angel Pavement (1957 TV series)

-Angel Pavement is a British television drama series which first aired on BBC 1 between 27 December 1957 and 17 January 1958.
+Angel Pavement is a British television drama series which first aired on BBC Television Service between 27 December 1957 and 17 January 1958.
 It is an adaptation of the 1930 novel Angel Pavement by J.B.
 Priestley.
 It follows the fortunes of a small London-based company just before the outbreak of the Great Depression.

 A second television adaptation of the novel was produced by the BBC in 1967.
 Both adaptations are considered completely lost.